 Reason #1 To Blend Live Plants With Artificial Plants – Longevity

 Live flowers have a limited shelf life, and some blooms are more fragile than others.
 If you’re planning an all-day event and want to use flowers that tend to wilt quickly, then artificial flowers are a great option.
 They will keep their beauty all day, and you won’t have to worry about them being wilted in any photos.

 For example, Hydrangea are becoming more and more popular as cut flowers for wedding bouquets or for prom bouquets.

 The problem is they can wilt very quickly once cut, especially in the heat and direct sunlight.
 To offset that risk you can blend artificial Hydrangea into your bouquet and ensure that the flowers last throughout the wedding event.

-Consider adding faux flowers like our Faux Pink Hydrangea Flower Stems to an arrangement that includes live flowers.
+Consider adding faux flowers like our Faux Flower Spray Assortment to an arrangement that includes live flowers.
 They can help solve longevity, seasonality or cost issues.